Before ripping out old tile, prepare to spend at least two months on your remodel

 The condition of your current bathroom can have a big impact on your bathroom remodel costs as well as the time it takes to complete your project.
 If your current bathroom is in good shape and you’re executing your favorite shower remodel idea or installing a new vanity, then it may not take very long to do the pre-construction and demo phase.
 But, if your bathroom is outdated, has water damage, or requires structural modifications, the process can take much longer.

-There are certain aspects of bathroom remodeling that most homeowners can tackle as DIY projects—changing the bathroom faucet or painting a bathroom vanity, for instance.
-But other projects, like relocating the shower, rewiring for new light fixtures, or custom tile work may require more expertise in order to get the project done in a safe and timely manner.
+Certain aspects of bathroom remodeling are DIY projects that most homeowners can tackle—changing the bathroom faucet or painting a bathroom vanity, for instance.
+But other projects, like relocating the shower, rewiring for new light fixtures, or custom tile work, may require more expertise to get the project done safely and in a timely manner.
 These are best left to a professional.

 Contractors typically fall into one of two categories: general contractors and subcontractors.
 The general contractor will oversee the entire project and is in charge of hiring subcontractors like plumbers or electricians.
 For a bathroom remodel, homeowners can hire a general contractor, though they may act as their own and schedule necessary subcontractors.

-The number of contractors needed on the job will greatly impact the amount of time it will take to complete the remodel.
+The number of contractors needed on the job will greatly impact the time it takes to complete the remodel.
 For instance, if you need to schedule a plumber, drywall installer, electrician, and tile installer, it will likely take longer than if you just needed one of them.

-It typically takes a few days to sign contracts after interviewing contractors and receiving bids, and it takes about a week to apply for and obtain permits.
-It’s best to give yourself some wiggle room and not wait until the last minute, especially when you’re applying for permits because once the application is submitted, the timeline for approval is out of your control.
+After interviewing contractors and receiving bids, it typically takes a few days to sign contracts, and it takes about a week to apply for and obtain permits.
+It’s best to give yourself some wiggle room and not wait until the last minute, especially when you’re applying for permits, because once the application is submitted, the timeline for approval is out of your control.

 The scope of your remodel affects the timeline because it dictates how much work will actually need to be done.
 If you’re installing a new vanity or changing the faucet, the scope is very small and the project may only take a day or two.
 If you’re remodeling your shower, tiling the floor, and moving the toilet, expect the remodel to take quite a bit longer.